School Bomb Threats and School Security

 One major issue facing most school districts is whether to evacuate schools on bomb threats.
 Many school bomb threats have been made by students seeking to disrupt the school day and to get out of school.
 Still, all threats must be treated seriously and thoroughly investigated and managed.

+Generally speaking, school leaders should assess and then react – not react and then assess.
 The best practice, supported by federal law enforcement explosives experts, is for schools and police to assess threats rather than automatically evacuating schools.
 Many schools across the nation do not automatically evacuate their schools upon receiving a bomb threat.
 Decisions and protocols on these issues should be determined by school officials and their public safety (police, fire, etc.) partners as a part of their emergency planning process and prior to an actual incident.

 In general, the best practice followed by most school and public safety officials is to evaluate each incident on a case-by-case basis and determine whether to evacuate accordingly.
 We are concerned with the number of schools around the country immediately jumping to evacuations, often by pulling the fire alarm without the fire department knowing that such a procedure is being used for bomb threat evacuation rather than an actual fire.